itucsdb1510/itucsdb1510/docs/user/index.rst

 For our project, we need some classes.
 Basically these classes are listed as Activity, Race, Team, Admin, ProfessionalUser, BasicUser, Cycroutes, Experience, Bike, Forum, Announcement, Topic, Comment, News.

+In this document we aimed to give users brief information about how our website works from the external perspective.

 .. toctree::